The three body first post-Newtonian effects on the secular dynamics of a compact binary near a spinning supermassive black hole: introduction

-The observations indicate that the SMBHs are universally spinning \cite{Reynolds:2013rva, Reynolds:2013qqa}.
-We find in \cite{Fang:2019hir} the spin effects from the SMBH will modulate the Kozai-Lidov oscillation by causing a Lense-Thirring precession on the outer orbit as well as an another precession on the inner orbit, and derived a generalized Kozai-Lidov formula which could include the evolving outer orbital plane.
-Afterwards, Liu and Lai \cite{Liu:2019tqr} noticed that the de-Sitter precession of the inner orbit also becomes important when combined with the Lense-Thirring precession of the outer orbit.
-However, in Liu and Lai's consideration, they only added the precession of the inner orbit angular momentum around the outer orbit one which we point out in this work is just a part of the de-Sitter precession in this case.
+The de-Sitter precession is previously considered as a sub-leading effect in the three body systems when the third body is of smaller mass \cite{Will:2013cza, WillPRL2014}, or in the case when it is decoupled in the zero order secular equations \cite{Lim:2020cvm}.
+While the spin effect from the SMBH will cause it to couple in the secular dynamics through the generalized Kozai-Lidov oscillation.
+And due to the large mass of the SMBH, the de-Sitter precession could reach to or even larger than the amplitude of the binary 1PN effect.
+Liu and Lai in the paper \cite{Liu:2019tqr} noticed that the de-Sitter precession of the inner orbit also becomes important when combined with the Lense-Thirring precession of the outer orbit.
+However, they only added the precession of the inner orbit angular momentum alone the outer orbit one in that work, while we point out in this work is just a part of the de-Sitter precession in this case.
+In this work, we study the coupling of the three body 1PN effect which is dominated by the de-Sitter precession in the SMBH-BBH system where the SMBH is spinning, thus revolving this system up to 1.5PN order.
+We analysis theoretically the condition when the three body 1PN effect is significant in the dynamics of our SMBH-BBH triple system.
+And we discuss the impact of the de-Sitter precession on the gravitational waves of the BBH by LISA's detection.
+Further more, we give a proposal to find the unique characteristic left by SMBH spin effect on the BBH waveforms.